kitspace/1clickBOM/README.md

 ## License ##

-1clickBOM is licensed under a CPAL license which means you can use the code in proprietary applications as long as you display appropriate attribution and share your code-improvements to 1clickBOM under the CPAL as well.
+1clickBOM free and open source software.
+It is licensed under a CPAL license which means you can use the code in proprietary applications as long as you display appropriate attribution and share your code-improvements to 1clickBOM under the CPAL as well.
 See the [LICENSE][6] file for details.

 [1]:#roadmap
 [2]:https://github.com/monostable/1clickBOM/blob/master/chrome/data/example.tsv